Entries

 Define an entry type

-Each entry has a type, which your application code uses to make sense of the entry’s bytes.
-Our HDI library gives you macros to automatically define, serialize, and deserialize entry types to and from any Rust struct or enum that serde
+Each entry has a type.
+This lets your application make sense of what would otherwise be a blob of arbitrary bytes.
+Our HDI library gives you macros to automatically define, serialize, and deserialize typed entries to and from any Rust struct or enum that serde

 can handle.